cheikhshift/momentum/readme.md

 	function TestAdd(Varx,Numv, function callback(ObjectResponse, success) )

 Notes :  ObjectResponse variable is an object with your function's returned values.
 With this `<func>` tag,  the ObjectResponse will have keys `err` and `test` following the tag's return attribute.
 Success is an indication of successful method invocation.
 On error, Object response will have one key : `error`, which is a string explanation of why the request failed.

+**More notes : You must specify the names of the return types as well.
+These names will be used as key names to your response oject.